piotre10/fun-things/binary_sequences/ReadMe.md

 ## Problem

 For any natural numbers N and K. Consider all N-element binary sequences such that there are no neighbouring 1's.
-Find K-th sequence such sequence.
+Find K-th sequence such sequence (alphabetically).
+If there is no such sequence (K is to large) return empty string

 Originally as a programming exercise boundary's for N and K was: $1 \leq N \leq 63$ and $1 \leq K \leq 100000$